node-packages/Toureiro/README.md

 # Toureiro

 A graphical monitoring interface for the distributed job queue [bull](https://github.com/OptimalBits/bull) built using `express` and `react`.
-Toureiro provides simple monitoring features as well as the ability to promote delayed jobs directly. **This version only supports bull v3**
+Toureiro provides simple monitoring features as well as the ability to promote delayed jobs directly.

 > **NB : This fork only supports bull 3.x & above.**